phoenixdev-kl/vue-storefront/docs/guide/installation/linux-mac.md

 yarn installer
 ```

-It will take some time for installation and during the last step you will be asked some questions.
+The installation will take some time and during the last step you will be asked some questions.
 First one is

 ```
 Would you like to use https://demo.vuestorefront.io as the backend?
 ```

-If you answer `Yes`, you will have remote backend at `https://demo.vuestorefront.io`.
-Otherwise, you will need to install `vue-storefront-api`.
+If you answer `Yes`, you will have remote backend at `https://demo.vuestorefront.io` (see [Using Vue Storefront demo as a backend](#using-vue-storefront-demo-as-a-backend)).
+Otherwise, you will need to install `vue-storefront-api` (see [Installing the vue-storefront-api locally](#installing-the-vue-storefront-api-locally) for instructions).

 ### Using Vue Storefront demo as a backend

-In this case you don't need to run Docker and you will be asked one additional question:
+In case you decided for the demo backend, you don't need to run Docker and you will be asked one more additional question:

 ```
 ?
+Would you like to use https://demo.vuestorefront.io as the backend?
+Yes ?
 Please provide path for images endpoint (https://demo.vuestorefront.io/img/)
 ```

 You can simply proceed and as a result you will have a `vue-storefront` folder inside your project root and Storefront application running on `http://localhost:3000`.
-All images will be also hosted at `https://demo.vuestorefront.io/img/`.
+All product images will be hosted at `https://demo.vuestorefront.io/img/`.

 ### Installing the vue-storefront-api locally

-If you answer `No` on the previous question, please be sure the Docker is running, otherwise you might get an error.
+If you answered `No` on the previous question, please be sure Docker is running, otherwise you might get an error.
 You will be asked some more questions immediately:

 ```
 ?
 Would you like to use https://demo.vuestorefront.io as the backend?
 No